piotrmaslanka/kayoss/README.markdown

 recent
 ------
 There were a lost of changes.
 Kamkorder, PALHOST and SEALHOST were totally ditched because CCTV was dedicated to other hardware.
 Tibbo's Virtual Serial Port drivers were also removed, as they proved to be uncompilable to latest Raspberry Pi hardware.
-Therefore, a Tibbo Basic application called _P/6680_ (source will be attached later) was created which emulates a network port using simple streaming.
+Therefore, a Tibbo Basic application called _P/6680_ (source will be attached later) was created which emulates a serial port (with preset baudrate and stuff) using simple TCP stream.
 Kayoss has now no dependencies, save for _soco_ and _satella_